MikVR7/Homie/💡project-docs/docs/DESTINATION_COLORS.md

 ## Overview

-The destination colors feature allows the frontend to assign unique colors to each destination folder for visual identification across the application.
+The destination colors feature provides unique colors for each destination folder for visual identification across the application. **The backend is the source of truth for color assignment** - it automatically assigns colors from a predefined palette when destinations are created.
 Colors are persisted in the backend database and remain consistent across sessions and devices.

 ## Implementation Date